 - Often low in calories.

-- Can be mixed with milk or eaten as a snack.
+- May be eaten with milk or taken as a snack.

-Description: Cluster cereals consist of small, bite-sized pieces made from a mixture of grains, nuts, seeds, and sweeteners.
-They are baked to form clusters that hold their shape.
+Description: Cluster cereals involve small, easily swallowed nuggets prepared from grains, nuts, seeds and sweeteners.
+They are baked to have cluster shapes that are retained.

 Popular Varieties: